 Prioritize the chosen features to those that will be developed for an MVP and those that might be included for later releases.
 Estimate how much time the planned features may need for implementation.
 The final result of these findings will explain how much time for MVP development is required.
 If you are limited with a specific timeframe or budget, you can always reduce or extend the work scope.

-Get a deeper glance at how to build MVP in our dedicated post.
+Get a deeper glance at how to build MVP in our dedicated post: How to Build a Minimum Viable Product for Your Startup.

 How to Calculate The MVP Development Time?